FraunhoferFITBusinessInformationSystems/SmarDesAtWork/README.md

 As a result, a central component of the project is the development of a __middleware__ combined with a __client application__ for different smart devices.
 This solution aims at __linking smart devices to the existing production systems__.
 This approach reduces integration hurdles of utilizing smart devices and ensures the transferability to varied use cases.
 The rule engine which can be configured individually by the user, ensures the applicability to a company-specific production system.
 In addition, the use of smart devices offers the option of a time and place independent production control.
 Production processes are digitally optimized, quality monitoring, control and guarantee based on real time date are implemented, and an Industry 4.0 required process flexibility reached.

-In this repository the consortium consisting of two research partners, two development partners and four application partners offers the results of the research project as open source software including the middleware, the client application, the gateway and the PLC-wing.
+In this repository the consortium consisting of two research partners, two development partners and four application partners offers the results of the research project as open source software including the middleware, the client application, the gateway and the PLC-wing (machine interface).

 ## Funder